CHYMANNI

 Flip the World — When faced with chaos, invert it.
 Play with it.
 Own it.

-Students of the Windtail train for years in jungles and cliffs, leaping from ledge to ledge, balancing on ropes, dodging fruit thrown by elders, and meditating beneath waterfalls.
-They learn to strike from all angles—feet, tail, elbows, laughter.
+Students of the Windtail train for years among cliffs and canopies, leaping from ledge to ledge, balancing on ropes, dodging fruit thrown by elders, and meditating beneath waterfalls.
+They learn to strike from all angles—feet, tail, elbows, breath, laughter.

 It is said that during one such festival, a masked monk leapt so high in combat that he did not return.
-His mask later floated down from the clouds, burned with the sigil of Hathos—the god of air.
-Since then, many Chymanni believe their ancestors watch from the skies, laughing, flipping, guiding.
+His mask later drifted down from the clouds, burned with the sigil of Hathos, lord of air.
+Since then, many Chymanni believe their ancestors watch from the skies—laughing, flipping, guiding.

 “Still water is deep water, but it drowns the stiff.”